Bill On The Road

 11. Gulf Shores, Alabama

 I’ve been going to Gulf Shores, Alabama for years and it’s only gotten better.
 Major upgrades to some of the area’s public parks and beaches after the devastating oil spill in 2010 have put this beach town back on the map for many tourists.
 You can chill out on the beautiful white sandy beaches or maybe hop in a kayak to explore some of the lesser known waterways around the region.
-Kids will love the new Alabama Gulf Coast Zoo where you can get up close and personal with animals like lemurs and kangaroos.
+Kids will love the Alabama Gulf Coast Zoo where you can get up close and personal with animals like lemurs and kangaroos.
 The Lodge At Gulf State Park is a perfect destination with beautiful views, but there are plenty of options for all budgets.
 The state park also offers space for old fashioned camping or “glamping” in your RV or motorhome.
+Gulf Shores is one of the most awesome road trips from Nashville!

 Travel Time: 6h 50m / 472 miles